akosbrachna/gps_tracker/README.md

 GPS tracker is a simple web based map tracking application.

-A device with a web browser and gps capability is needed to send gps locations to the website which can be installed on any web server that runs apache php mysql.
+A device(smartphone, tablet etc) with a web browser and gps capability is needed to send gps locations to the website which can be installed on any web server that runs apache php mysql.

 Registered users share their gps locations through the website and can track each other on the map.